OpenSolo/OpenSolo/documentation/initial_ssh.md

 ### SETUP ##
-1. **Download** the Open_Solo_XXX.zip file from the release attachments and unzip somewhere convenient on your computer.
+1. **Download** the `Open Solo x.x.x.zip` file from the release attachments and unzip somewhere convenient on your computer.

 2. **Power up** the copter and controller.
 Both should be fully charged, paired, connected, and working normally.